ADC Airlines Flight 053: Flight

 Flight 053 was a scheduled domestic passenger flight from Nnamdi Azikiwe International Airport in the country's capital of Abuja to Sadiq Abubakar III International Airport in Sokoto.
 The aircraft was refueled in Lagos, carrying more than 11,000 liters of fuel.
-The aircraft was carrying 100 passengers and 5 crew members, consisted of 2 flight crews and 3 cabin crews.
+The aircraft was carrying 100 passengers and 5 crew members, consisting of 2 flight crew and 3 cabin crew.
 The aircraft was flown by Captain Atanda with First Officer Okonneh as his co-pilot.

-Flight crews received the start-up clearance at 11:15 a.m and later received the taxiing permit at 11:21 a.m.
-Immediately after, the flight crews asked the ATC of the wind condition.
-Control tower stated that the recorded wind speed was eight knots with varying wind direction.
-The controller later warned the flight crews that wind gusts were present in the vicinity.
+The flight crew received start-up clearance at 11:15 a.m and later received the taxiing permit at 11:21 a.m.
+Immediately after, the flight crew asked the ATC about the wind condition.
+The control tower stated that the recorded wind speed was eight knots with varying wind direction.
+The controller later warned the flight crew that wind gusts were present in the vicinity.
 The wind started to intensify, as the speed increased to 15 kn and 35 kn, before it slowed down a bit to 28 kn.

 As the aircraft arrived on the runway, the controller stated that the wind was blowing at 15 kn.
 A pilot of a Virgin Nigeria Airways stated that he would wait for the weather to improve as he stated that the wind was actually closer to 35 kn.
 Flight 053, however, decided to request a take-off clearance from the airport.
-The controller re-emphasized the deteriorating weather condition and gave the latest wind check, which the flight crews acknowledged.
-The flight was cleared for take-off and the crews began the take-off roll.
+The controller re-emphasized the deteriorating weather condition and gave the latest wind check, which the flight crew acknowledged.
+The flight was cleared for take-off and the crew began the take-off roll.